-Perennial, intermittent, and ephemeral streams, as well as ponds, ditches, and canals in the study areas provide habitat for fish.
+Perennial, intermittent, and ephemeral streams, as well as ponds, ditches, and canals in the study areas provide or support downstream habitat for fish.
+Although ephemeral streams may only temporarily support fish or may not support fish at all, they can indirectly support fish populations by helping to delivering required nutrients and other materials to perennial segments (USEPA 2008).
 Fish species in Utah are managed primarily by UDWR in cooperation with BLM, Forest Service, and USFWS.
 The Ute Indian Tribe Fish and Wildlife Department manages fish species native to the Uintah and Ouray Indian Reservation in cooperation with USFWS (Ute Indian Tribe 2015).
 Fish species in the study areas can be categorized as native nongame, native game, nonnative game, and nonnative nongame species.
-Table 3.4-3 lists species known to occur in the study areas watersheds, organized by these categories.
-Table 3.4-3 also includes an assessment of fish species that have been recorded in perennial waterbodies crossed by the proposed rail line.
+Table 3.4-35 lists species known to occur in the study areas watersheds, organized by these categories.
+Table 3.4-35 also includes an assessment of fish species that have been recorded in perennial waterbodies crossed by the proposed rail line.